d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 to highlight the fact that exchanging the order of the vectors will yield the same answer.

-The dot product :eqref:`dot-def` also admits a geometric interpretation: it is closely related to the angle between two vectors.
+The dot product :eqref:`eq_dot_def` also admits a geometric interpretation: it is closely related to the angle between two vectors.
 Consider the angle shown in :numref:`fig_angle`.

 ![Between any two vectors in the plane there is a well defined angle $\theta$.
 We will see this angle is intimately tied to the dot product.](../img/VecAngle.svg)
 :label:`fig_angle`